 In the shellfish sector, blue mussels (96,000 tonnes) and cross-cut carpet shell (30,000 tonnes) are the main species.
 Finfish farming is divided into freshwater fish species and marine species.
 Production of the marine farmed fish amounts to 28,100 tonnes, where seabream (9,400 tonnes) and seabass (7,900 tonnes) are the main farmed species.

 In the freshwater fish segment, there were 311 registered farms in 2013, located primarily in the north and central regions of Italy.
 The output of freshwater farmed fish amounts to 40,700 tonnes, of which rainbow trout (37,800 tonnes) has the major share, followed by sturgeon (1,700 tonnes) and European eel (1,200 tonnes).

 The national aquaculture sector is dominated by small enterprises with less than 5 employees.
-Total employment in the aquaculture sector comprised 5,164 persons, of whom 1,937 held full time positions.
-Full-time employment was about 38 % of the total employment in the Italian aquaculture sector, highlighting the importance of seasonal work.
+Total employment in the aquaculture sector comprises 5,164 persons, of whom 1,937 hold full time positions.
+Full-time employment is about 38 % of the total employment in the Italian aquaculture sector, highlighting the importance of seasonal work.
 The shellfish sector is the most important, accounting for 3,774 persons employed, equal to 74 % of the total work force.
 Male employment is predominant in the national aquaculture sector with about 84 % male employees.

 Processing and trade

 The canning sector is the main segment of the Italian fish processing industry.
 The main products are canned and preserved tunas, for which the industry is heavily dependent on imports, although there are also a significant number of companies that process anchovies, sardines and shellfish.